Alexandre-Roussel48/TUI_FileBrowser/README.md

 ## Notes

-- The program is designed for Linux-type filesystems.
+- The program is designed for Linux-type filesystems that runs with **bashrc**.
 - Ensure that the ncurses library is installed on your system before compiling and running the program.

 Feel free to explore, modify, and contribute to enhance the functionality of this filesystem browser.
 Happy browsing!